-The average length of perimenopause is 4 years, but for some women, this stage may last only a few months or continue for 10 years.
-Perimenopause ends when women have gone 12 months without having their period.
+The average length of perimenopause is 4 years, but this stage may last only a few months or continue for 10 years.
+Perimenopause ends when you've gone 12 months without having a period.

-- Hot flashes and night sweats, also known as vasomotor symtpoms (VMS)
+- Hot flashes and night sweats, or vasomotor symptoms (VMS)

 - Breast tenderness

 - Leaking pee when you cough or sneeze